singhdivya-2895/DotNetCore-Learning/README.md

 # DotNetCore-Learning
-Project to save my learning progress of dotnet core
+Project to save my learning progress of dotnet core and to test webapi